Call +44 (0)203 006 5730 or email info@carolinecarterrecruitment.com

 The content provided in this article is for informational purposes only.
 We kindly remind readers that it is the responsibility of the individual to ensure that the information they are working to is correct and appropriate for their specific circumstances.
 Always consult a qualified professional in times of doubt.

-2024 sees changes and increases to the National Minimum Wage and National Living Wage, with the National Living Wage increasing from £10.42 per hour to £11.44 per hour.
-Since 2022, the NMW for Apprentices is aligned with the NMW for 16-17 year olds, where both bands must receive a minimum of £6.40 per hour.
-Additionally, the age bands change again, this time to include all workers aged 21 years and over into the National Living Wage.
+2025 sees further significant increases to the National Minimum Wage and National Living Wage, with the National Living Wage increasing from £11.44 per hour to £12.21 per hour.
+Since 2022, the NMW for Apprentices is aligned with the NMW for 16-17 year olds, where both bands must receive a minimum of £7.55 per hour.
+Additionally, in 2024 the age bands changed again, this time to include all workers aged 21 years and over into the National Living Wage.

 What is the National Minimum Wage and Living Wage?